Macaroni pie: United States

 In the United States, macaroni pie has been and sometimes still is referred to as "baked macaroni and cheese".
 It is a part of the cuisine of the Southern United States.
-In the United States during the mid-1900s, the word "spaghetti" was typically used to refer to macaroni, and spaghetti noodles were used to prepare macaroni pie during this time period.
+In the United States during the mid-1900s, the word "spaghetti" was typically used to refer to macaroni, and spaghetti was used to prepare macaroni pie during this time period.
 An American recipe from 1870 includes grated ham as an ingredient in the dish, and also calls for the meat from squirrels, birds or wild ducks.
 An American recipe from 1892 includes pork and ham in the dish's preparation.